github/government.github.com/docs/accessibility.md

       comments: "Support provided via [web](http://help.github.com) and [email](http://github.com/contactus)"
 ---

-*Below is the completed Voluntary Product Accessibility Template (VPAT) for [GitHub.com](https://github.com), [GitHub Enterprise](https://enterprise.github.com), [GitHub for Mac](https://mac.github.com), and [GitHub for Windows](https://windows.github.com).
-For more information, please contact <government@github.com>.*

-Please note, there are four ways to interact with content stored within GitHub products:
+Below is the completed Voluntary Product Accessibility Template (VPAT) for GitHub.com, GitHub Enterprise, GitHub for Mac, and GitHub for Windows.
+Please note, when using GitHub.com or GitHub Enterprise, there are four alternate ways to interact with stored content:

 1. Via the [GitHub.com](https://github.com) or [GitHub Enterprise](https://enterprise.github.com) web interface through a modern browser
 2. Via the [GitHub for Mac](https://mac.github.com) or [GitHub for Windows](https://windows.github.com) desktop applications
-3. Via the open source [Git](http://git-scm.com/) command line (interactive, entirely text-bassed) interface
-4. Via the GitHub's open [application programming interface](http://developer.github.com/v3/) (API) which provides information in a machine-readable format
+3. Via the GitHub's open [application programming interface](http://developer.github.com/v3/) (API) which provides information in a machine-readable format for integration with other applications
+4. Via the open source [Git](http://git-scm.com/) command line (interactive, entirely text-bassed) interface

-Where support is indicated below as "supports with exception", such a qualification applies to the particular product being evaluated, however, such interactions may be accomplished through alternate means such as via the Git command-line interface.
+Where support below is indicated below as "supports with exception", such a qualification applies to the particular product being evaluated, however, interactions may be accomplished through alternate means such as via the Git command-line interface.

+*For more information, please contact <government@github.com>.*

 {% for section in page.data %}
 ### {{ section[0] }}